 Olivia Maginn is a transport and motoring law specialist at Nottingham based law firm Rotheras Solicitors.

-Elizabeth Shaw is a paralegal in Rotheras Transport department and is based at our Lace Market office in Nottingham city centre.
+Georgina Power is a Paralegal in Rotheras’ Transport team and is based at our Lace Market office in Nottingham city centre.

 Posted on 17/08/2022